 An employer who signs up to be a mindful employer have agreed to work within the charter and are required to show that they are positive about mental health which included attending mental health awareness training.
 A recent Mind study showed the 48% of public sector workers were off work due to their mental health compared to 32% of private workers off work for the same reason.
-The research also discovered that 61% of public sector workers.
+The research also discovered that 61% of public sector employees felt unsupported by their work place compared to 49% of private sector workers.